zhengzhongliang/CS585/hw3/README.md

 Just run the script by typing the command in ``run_docker.sh``.

 ## DNC Implementation on MNIST
-The code is folder "DNC_MNIST_docker".
+The code is in folder "DNC_MNIST_docker".
 The code trains a DNC to reproduce MNIST hand-written digit.
 The experiment is described in detail in the appendix of the report.
+Original code is from [here](https://github.com/llSourcell/differentiable_neural_computer_LIVE).

 Although I tried to wrap the code in docker, it hangs when I try to run it through docker (but with no error).
 If you want to run the script you will need to set up the environment yourself.
 The libraries are ``python 3.6``, ``numpy==1.12.0``, ``tensorflow==1.10.0``.
 The just type ``python DNC_MNIST.py``.

+## LSTM Implementation on MNIST
+The code is stored in "DNC_MNIST_docker" folder (but docker is not supported for this implementation), and the script name is "3_Normal_LSTM_MNIST.py".
+This implementation trains an LSTM to reproduce MNIST hand-written digit.
+The details of the experiment are provided in the appendix in the report.
+To run the script, just type ``python 3_Normal_LSTM_MNIST.py``.